mcdaniel/pandas_tutorial/pandas_tutorial.md

 Much of the work you will do relates to the processing of the data, and most of that will be extracting, projecting, creating, and manipulating series.
 The simplist way to think about it is to remain thinking of the DataFrame as a table of data like you might see in Excel or SQL.

 The most basic operation on at DataFrame is to access one of the series.
 To do this, you just access it by the name of the field, just like an associative array with the key being the series name and the value being the array of values.

-You can also create series on the fly and use pandas functions to operate on and sumarize the data in the sample.
+Note that you can also create series on the fly and use pandas functions to operate on and sumarize the data in the sample.
 You can also create DataFrames on the fly using the series.

 #### Series examples (example2.py)